vieuxtemps/neo-mousekeys/README.md

 Examples: `Enable=RControl`, `Enable=LControl & RAlt`.

-# Running automatically at startup
+# Permissions, security and running automatically at startup

-If you wish this application to run automatically at startup, press `Windows+R` to open the Run window, type `shell:startup` to open your current user's startup folder and create a shortcut for neo-mousekeys.ahk or neo-mousekeys.exe there.
+Some applications running with elevated privileges (such Task Manager, Windows Settings and other system tools) will completely ignore external input from an application being run with normal privileges.
+Run this application as administrator if you wish to send input to such applications.

-Note: if you are using this application to interact with other applications running with elevated/administrator privileges, this application must run with administrator privileges as well, otherwise inputs will be ignored when such applications are focused.
+If you wish this application to run automatically at startup (with or without elevated privileges), or if you are concerned about security (false positives), see the [shared project documentation](https://github.com/vieuxtemps/ahk-shared-docs).

 Note: if you use another AutoHotkey script that maps Capslock to Esc, you might need to start neo-mousekeys after such script if you wish to use Capslock as a Disable key.